Effects of weather on sport: Wind

 Wind can blow the equipment in a sporting event, changing the direction or travel of a ball.
 In golf the wind levels may influence the way a shot is taken.

 A headwind can slow runners, while they may gain wind assistance from a tailwind.

 Some sports rely on the presence of wind, especially surface water sports.

+Data analysis show that the effects of wind are significant when it comes to sprinting and jumping.
+When the speed of the wind is about 2.0 m/s, the athletes are able to benefit from the tailwind, which allows them to increase their speed in the sprint as well as the jump's distance.
+However, the effects depend on the level of the athletes.
+Amateurs benefit more compared to professionals.
+The effects of the wind are non-linear, meaning that the changes in the conditions of the wind are not reflected equally, resulting in different outcomes.

 Visibility

 Some sports cannot be played if there is insufficient visibility as it can make them dangerous or can be disadvantageous to a competitor.
 Cricket test matches often finish when the umpire decides that the light level is too low and the timing of this can sometimes be controversial.
 The difficulties of playing in bad light conditions is also disputed.
 Some events are called off when there is heavy fog.

 The position of the sun can be a disadvantage to some competitors.
 In some circumstances a player may have their vision impaired by the brightness of the sun.

+The glare of the sun also affects the visual performances of athletes, as it may hinder their ability to see objects clearly.
+However, the athletes have the option of wearing special glasses that may help them see objects clearly during a competition, despite the glare of the sun.